 Comprehensive care for people with autism creation and implementation in Ukraine based “Long Life Learning” principle (learning and adaptation throughout life) in accordance with the best international practices.

-- Raising public awareness and education about the problem of autism.
+- Raising public awareness and education about autism.

-- Establishing sustainable and effective communication between all related to autism.
+- Establishing sustainable and effective communication between all parties interested autism.

-- Introduction and adaptation of the best international practices and experiences on autism in Ukraine.
+- Introduction and adaptation of the best international practices and experiences related on autism in Ukraine.

-- Ukraine’s entry into the top 10 leaders among the countries the best in autism-friendly environment.
+- Ukraine’s entry into the TOP 10 autism-friendly countries.

-- Providing access to the public, professionals and families with children with autism to comprehensive professional information on autism and world best practices.
+- Providing access to comprehensive professional information about autism, as well as world best practices.

-- Providing systematic support and assistance to people with autism of all ages.
+- Providing systematic support and assistance to autistic people of all ages.

-- Protection of the rights, freedoms for children with autism in Ukraine.
+- Protection of the rights and freedoms of autistic children in Ukraine.

-- Organization of the functioning of a broad and permanent communication autism platforms without geographical and age restrictions.
+- Organization and support communication platforms about autism without geographical and age restrictions.

-- Formation of the Ukrainian legal field as an important component of friendly autism environment.
+- Formation of the Ukrainian legal field as an important component of autism-friendly environment.

 - Formation and maintenance of active and effective communications between public organizations, participants, authorities and educational institutions.

 This is absolutely a life story that began in the fall of 2008 the very day when the Sergiyenko family learned from Israeli experts, that their two-year-old son Misha is special and has autism.
 It may be hard to believe today but neither in Ukraine nor elsewhere in the post-Soviet countries no one knew what autism was and what to do with such a diagnosis.
 No panic was already an achievement.
 At the age of 18 kids were all tagged with ‘schizophrenia’.